 Our Digital Mall is intended to be an inclusive platform that provides our customers with a one-stop-shop not only for retail financial services, but for broader Lifestyle experiences.
-Letshego is innovating and adding interactive solutions into its Mall that go beyond loans, payments and account management into a value stream we call 'beyond financial services' or LetsGo Lifestyle.
+Letshego is innovating and adding interactive solutions into its Mall that go beyond loans, 'beyond financial services' or LetsGo Lifestyle.
 During 2021, we collaborated with various partners who bring dynamic and inclusive supportive solutions that share our purpose to improve lives.
 One of these partnerships is with BrandMed, that brings expert healthcare and wellness offerings to the palms of our customers via our existing technology platform.

 The Digital Wellbeing Programme being offered on the Digital Mall increases access to Virtual Health care at an affordable rate.
-By providing dietary guidelines, exercise and movement routines, breathing techniques, life skills, home monitoring solutions and educational insights, LetsGo Digital Wellness can contribute to improved health outcomes for our customers.
+By providing dietary guidelines, exercise and movement routines, educational insights, LetsGo Digital Wellness can contribute to improved health outcomes for our customers.

 Our digital health partnership will be the first 'beyond financial services' or Lifestyle offering to pilot on the Digital Mall, and launched in 8 markets early 2022.
-This aligns with Letshego's purpose to leverage its strengths and experience to identify new and innovative ways to demonstrate our inclusive philosphies, and improve lives across our communities.
+This aligns with Letshego's purpose to ways to demonstrate our inclusive philosphies, and improve lives across our communities.

-82% OF THE PEOPLE

-INTERVIEWED SAID

-LETSHEGO IMPROVED

-THEIR LIVES.

-THE LETSHEGO OF THE

-FUTURE IS ONE THAT HAS

-SHIFTED FROM A MICROFINANCE INSTITUTION

-INTO A DIGITAL FIRST

-RETAIL FINANCIAL

-SERVICES ENTERPRISE -

-ESSENTIALLY A 'RETAIL

-TECH' BRAND.
+82% OF THE PEOPLE INTERVIEWED SAID LETSHEGO IMPROVED THEIR LIVES.
+THE LETSHEGO OF THE FUTURE IS ONE THAT HAS SHIFTED FROM A MICRO-FINANCE INSTITUTION INTO A DIGITAL FIRST RETAIL FINANCIAL SERVICES ENTERPRISE -ESSENTIALLY A 'RETAIL TECH' BRAND.